zwallace425/repseq/README.md

 subset of Influenza A sequences from a large set of sequences for a given subtype that best represents the diversity within entire subtype.

+### Dependencies

+Please install the appropriate python depencies for this repo using the following

+	pip install jupyter biopython panel bokeh

 ### Comutational Problem

 We are designing an algorithm based on the following computational problem statement: